Ascension Providence Hospital School of Diagnostic Medical Sonography

 - Must have 80 hours of documented patient care experience through volunteer observation or employment (between December 2021 - December 2022)

-- Must complete all pre-requisite* courses prior to May 1, 2023
+- Must complete all pre-requisite* courses prior to program starting

 - *All program pre-requisites must be accredited by the U.S. Dept. of Education, or recognized equivalency of, and approved for post-secondary college credits.

 - All candidates must have one of the following educational backgrounds (1 or 2 or 3) by the start of the program with a GPA of 2.8 or higher:

 Required educational background #1 – must have completed an AMA (American Medical Association)-recognized two (2) year qualified allied health program as a registered radiologic technologist, registered nurse, registered respiratory therapist, registered occupational therapist or physical therapist.